rvashishth/blockchain-handbook/README.md

 Cryptocurrencies coins are the native asset of a blockchain like BTC, RBTC, or ETH, whereas tokens are built on an existing blockchain, using smart contracts.
 Consider coin as self owned car vs token as rental car.

+**Cost**

+Transaction fees vary between coins, depending on two key factors: the time required to generate new blocks on the blockchain and the number of transactions that a single block can handle.
+Some network offer stablefee(such as Cardano, Solano).

 ## Use Cases

 [Use Cases](./use-cases.md)